MR-GREEN1337/agentcosm/Readme.md

 # agentcosm
 ## Combine gemini and groq to distribute token usage
+## Reintegrate adk builtin tools(google_Search) and understand utility of bigquery
+## Improve code agent to be both robust and fast
+## implement retry mechanism for failed model call

 Navigating Liminal Market Spaces to Launch Your Mini-Business

 ![App](App.png)